Sexton, Drummond pace Cavs’ rally in win over Hawks

 TIP-INS

-Cavaliers: G Dante Exum started in place of Isaac Okoro (left foot sprain) for the second straight game and finished with six points in 35 minutes. … Cleveland also played without F Kevin Love (right calf strain), Matthew Dellavedova (concussion), Kevin Porter Jr. (personal reasons) and Dylan Windler (left hand fracture). … The Cavs are 1-2 since Love’s latest injury.
+Cavaliers: G Dante Exum started in place of Isaac Okoro (left foot sprain) for the second straight game and finished with six points in 35 minutes.
+Exum’s defense was primarily responsible Young’s struggles. … Sexton had 13 points in the fourth. … Cleveland also played without F Kevin Love (right calf strain), Matthew Dellavedova (concussion), Kevin Porter Jr. (personal reasons) and Dylan Windler (left hand fracture). … The Cavs are 1-2 since Love’s latest injury.

-Hawks: Capela had a double-double in the first half with 12 points and 10 rebounds. … He has led the team in rebounds in each of his four games. … F Danilo Gallinari underwent an MRI Saturday morning that confirmed a right ankle sprain.
+Hawks: Capela had a double-double in the first half with 12 points and 10 rebounds. … He has led the team in rebounds in each of his four games. … De’Andre Hunter scored a team-high 17. … Young added 16. … F Danilo Gallinari underwent an MRI Saturday morning that confirmed a right ankle sprain.
 He was injured during the Hawks’ Dec.
 30 game at Brooklyn.
 He will be reviewed in two weeks. … Reserve G Rajon Rondo (right knee soreness) was held out for the second straight night. … The Hawks were also without G Kris Dunn (right ankle surgery) and F Onyeka Okongwu (left foot inflammation). … Huerter limped to the locker room with an undisclosed injury in the fourth.

 UP NEXT